dortania/OpenCore-Install-Guide/config.plist/penryn.md

 * **FixupAppleEfiImages**: YES
   * Fixes errors in macOS's boot.efi, needed for machines using DuetPkg
   * Not needed when booting macOS 10.13+ with SecureBootModel enabled
-* **FixupAppleEfiImages**: YES
-  * Fixes errors in macOS's boot.efi, needed for machines using DuetPkg
-  * Not needed when booting macOS 10.13+ with SecureBootModel enabled
 * **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
 You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES